Skip to content

 11. Under Login methods, select Add new.
 Choose Google on the next page.

-12. Input the Client ID and Client Secret fields generated previously.
+12. Input the Client ID (App ID in the Cloudflare dashboard) and Client Secret fields generated previously.

 13. (Optional) Enable Proof of Key Exchange (PKCE).
 PKCE will be performed on all login attempts.